- Preparing a change of address checklist, assessing a condition report and guide to cleaning your old property.

-Renters will also need to sort out potentially receiving their bonds back from their condition report, as well as prepare a clean out of the current rental before worrying about how they'll decorate the new house.
+Renters will also need to sort out potentially receiving their bonds back from their condition report and prepare a clean-out of the current rental before worrying about how they’ll decorate the new house.

 For further detail on how to tackle these moving house tasks, see below our posts on the topics here:

 Now it’s time to bust out the bubble wrap and moving boxes and start packing your life one box at a time.

 It’s daunting to pack your life into boxes, as the items you own could hold a special place in your heart (or you’re just unwilling to part with something so useful or pricey!).
 A great way to start is by determining what should be taken to the new home and what isn’t worth the hassle.

 Consider asking yourself, when was the last time you used this item?
 Will you ever use the item again?
 Am I holding onto it purely for nostalgic reasons?
 Tough questions will need to be asked as you look to declutter your home, especially if you are downsizing.

 Another incredibly useful tip when packing is to prepare a moving checklist detailing the upcoming weeks of packing, being sure to not leave the packing until the last minute.
 This checklist should encompass all aspects of packing and moving as a whole, which we’ve already got you started on with our great Moving Checklist below.

 Here are some packing tips to get more in-depth with your fragile items and packing materials:

 With the boxes packed and the heavy items waiting to be loaded up, moving day is just around the corner, therefore, it’s time to consider whether you’ll be hiring removalists, or if you’ll be doing it all yourself.